Sheffield Bladerunners: Modern day Bladerunners (2015–present)

 Team I was led by Nestor Martinez who proved to be a rock for team I, he pitched regularly and played his usual shortstop position with excellence and with some added power hitting.

 Team II, III and IV played in the A division whilst team I played in the AA division.

 Team I and IV ultimately qualified for the AA and A playoffs respectively with Team I eventually falling to the Newcastle Nighthawks in a hard-fought game eventually losing out 12–1.

 Team IV however defeated rivals Sheffield Bruins development team the Cubs decisively to set up a final with the Halton Trojans a team within the Liverpool Trojans organisation and defeated them comfortably to claim the A playoff championship.

-This victory will allow them to compete in the national A championship scheduled in late September, Team IB will be playing as the representative of the British Baseball League at the A level.
+This victory allowed them to compete in the national A championship scheduled in late September, Team I played as the representative of the British Baseball League at the A level.

 Going forward the bladerunners are hoping to repeat and build on the success in both A and AA in the 2022 season.

 The 2022 season saw the continuation of the three team structure this was an ultimately disappointing season with no Bladerunners teams reaching the playoffs.

 The 2023 season saw a reduction in the Bladerunners numbers with this resulting in a two team structure with one development team.
-Teams I and II played the season in the newly formed "Lower" division of the Northern Baseball League now re-affiliated with the British Baseball Federation.
+Teams I and II played the season in the newly formed "Lower" division of the Northern Baseball league (equivalent to a AA/A level) now re-affiliated with the British Baseball Federation.
 Whilst Team I struggled throughout the season to maintain form finishing 9–11.
 Team II under American coach and Pitcher Thomas Spradling were able to keep pace with the League's best finishing tied for 3rd with a 12–10 record to reach the playoffs where they were ultimately defeated by the Wragby Warhammers in a close game with Leeds Locos taking the title in the final later that day defeating Wragby comfortably.